cybercyst/docker-init/slides.md

 # docker new

-I am a developer who wants to use Docker.
+I am a developer who wants to use Docker

-I've heard great things about it.
+I've heard great things about Containerization

 **How do I get started?**